 - Exhibitions & Events

-Residency ProgramThe Center for Book and Paper Arts currently offers three residency opportunities, including a brand new Winter Residency in collaboration with Anchor Graphics.
+Residency ProgramThe Center for Book and Paper Arts currently offers several residency opportunities.

 The Center for Book and Paper Arts will provide for one two-week artist residency, intended to provide time, facilities and assistance for specific projects.
 The residency includes accommodations and an honorarium.